UK’s largest ever automotive technology delegation heads to JSAE

-Indeed, notable successes on previous similar UK Pavilions have led to direct new business wins for exhibitors worth as much as £1.5m per year.
+Indeed, notable successes on previous similar UK Pavilions have led to direct new business wins for exhibitors worth as much as £1.5 million per year.
 Other successes include positive networking opportunities which have helped unlock significant growth for those participating on the pavilion, as was the case of Sunderland-based Zero Carbon Futures, who entered into discussions on a previous UK Pavilion in Japan.
-The ongoing discussions later resulted in the £19m High Energy Density Battery collaborative project where Nissan allowed its automotive technology to be used by a third party for the first time ever to enable the 40kw/h battery, that powers the current Nissan LEAF, to be produced in the UK.
-To watch a case study on this project click here.
+The ongoing discussions later resulted in the £19 million High Energy Density Battery collaborative project where Nissan allowed its automotive technology to be used by a third party for the first time ever to enable the 40kw/h battery, that powers the current Nissan LEAF, to be produced in the UK.

 The companies exhibiting on the UK Pavilion at JSAE are as follows: